 - Only Sane Man: Surrounded by a slightly perverted cafeteria lady, a rabid fundamentalist and a phony nurse, he seems to be the most sensible of the elder staff.

 - Porn Stache: Sports one of these, which was somewhat common in the 80s.

 Nurse Rita aka Donna Chambers

 - Portrayed By: Angelica Ross

-- The Atoner: A mix of two reasons.
-One, she legitimately feels remorse about her hand in the 1984 tragedy and wants to make amends.
-Also, after witnessing Ramirez's revival by Satan in the woods, she's now convinced of a Heaven and Hell and does not want to go where the bad people go.
+- The Atoner: After the first Time Skip, she becomes this due to a mix of two reasons.
+One, she legitimately feels remorsful about her hand in the 1984 tragedy and wants to make amends.
+Two, after witnessing Ramirez's revival by Satan in the woods, she's now convinced Heaven and Hell are real and does not want to go where the bad people go.

-- Can also apply to her final fate in the finale.
-She now works as a psychologist at Red Meadows Asylum; a fitting place considering that she kickstarted the Redwood massacre by organizing Mr. Jingles' escape from the asylum.
+- This can also apply to her final fate in the finale.
+She now works as a psychologist at Red Meadows Asylum; a fitting place considering that she kickstarted the 1984 Redwood massacre by organizing Mr. Jingles' escape from the asylum.

 - Bitch in Sheep's Clothing: Despite not seeming that nice, her true self is a truly foolish woman.
-She learns of her father being a murderer and her mind could not process learning such a dark side to her father existed.
+She learns of her father being a serial killer, and her mind could not process learning such a dark side to her father existed.